 Making lists, formulating ideas and discussing topics is often provides more fun and enjoyment than is expected.
 This results in far too much time spent brainstorming, and not enough working.
 Set your brainstorming session a time limit and stick to it.
 Without having incremental time limits set for each aspect of brainstorming you will misjudge your own efficiency.
 This turns the time-saving and quality enhancing benefits into the exact opposite, an adversary of your expression and productivity.

 Our ability to compare, analyze and reform visual objects in memory is one of our greatest strengths as human beings.
 Use your mind effectively!
-Brainstorming is not just a collection of facts, finites and fixed elements.
+Brainstorming is not just a collection of facts, finite, and fixed elements.
 Utilize visual representations to show yourself the project, problem, idea or any aspect of your assignment, in a creative way.
 Always be sure to use lots of paper, or multiple tools, when brainstorming.
 Anything can be represented, from structure to complex ideas and processions in your writing.
 Make visual cues and set them out before yourself, logically.
 You will find that looking at information in a fresh, unfamiliar manner often grants the best inspiration.

 Don’t Judge Your Ideas

 While brainstorming do not judge any of the ideas that you have established, not until you have finished brainstorming.
 The oddest, most outlandish ideas that are seemingly hard to relate, can often fruit the best elements for your paper.
 Critical thinking can spoil the mood that is needed for an effective brainstorming session.
 When coming up with ideas you should always try to stay in the best mood possible to promote the greatest abundance of concepts for your work.
 Research paper writing needs original thought to be noticed.
-Fresh ideas come from happy, productive thought patterns.